 My Dream of Writing a Hit Christmas Song Actually Came True — Here’s How, By Elizabeth Chan [VIDEO]

-KOOL 101.7 has been featuring a new song by Elizabeth Chan called “A Christmas Song” along with some of her other songs like “Vixen”.
+KOOL 101.7 features Christmas music and a few by Elizabeth Chan one called "A Christmas Song".
 KOOL was the first to break it nationally to help her achieve her dream, and now Elizabeth has weighed in on what it took to get there.

 Written by Elizabeth Chan.

 Since I was a child, the only thing I ever wanted to do was write a great Christmas song, a song that would take its place next to all the holiday classics on the radio.
 As happens with most childhood fantasies, though, real life interrupted and set me on the road to practicality.
 I grew up in New York City, after all, not an easy place to make it, let alone dream.

 Christmas throughout my life was always filled with music and memories—the piney scent of Christmas trees, the wonderful, warm reunions with family members who never seem to materialize except for the holidays.
 For as long as I can remember, I appreciated the wondrous magic of the season, and I kept a special place in my heart for all those great Christmas songs that played on the radio.

 Music, and the songwriters who shared their gifts, became a huge part of my DNA.
 It was a key component not only to my happiness, but an indelible Christmas-cookie crumb trail, if you will, leading to who I was as a person.
 I wanted nothing more than to commemorate this Christmas dream before my time.

 Truthfully, I had multiple shots to make it in the music business.
 When I was 15, I was signed by C&C Music Factory.
 But six years later, with a pair of shelved albums on my music résumé, I knew it was time to do some soul searching.
 When I was released from my record deal at 21, I moved into my own apartment and started to think about the future.